hyperledger-labs/perun-doc/source/concepts/protocols_funding_withdrawal.rst

 If a sub-channel was finalized through off-chain transactions, then funds can be withdrawing as per the final balance by sending an update on the parent ledger channel that unlocks the funds as per the final balance.
+This update must be sent by the participant that proposed the channel and the proposee must wait for it.

 Since the update on the parent channel redistributes the funds according to the final update on the sub-channel which was signed by both the participants; it